Introduction to Krita coming from Paint Tool Sai¶

 If you liked this docker in Paint Tool Sai, Krita’s Digital Color Selector docker will be able to help you.
 Dragging the sliders will change how much of a color is mixed in.

 What do you get extra when using Krita?¶

 You already met the brush settings editor.
 Sketch brushes, grid brushes, deform brushes, clone brushes, brushes that are textures, brushes that respond to tilt, rotation, speed, brushes that draw hatches and brushes that deform the colors.
 Krita’s variety is quite big.

 More color selectors¶

 You can have HSV sliders, RGB sliders, triangle in a hue ring.
 But you can also have HSI, HSL or HSY’ sliders, CMYK sliders, palettes, round selectors, square selectors, tiny selectors, big selectors, color history and shade selectors.
-Just go intoto change the shape and type of the main big color selector.
+Just go into Docker: drop-down box, to change the shape and type of your main color selector., select an option in the

 You can call the color history with the H key, common colors with the U key and the two shade selectors with the Shift + N and Shift + M shortcuts.
 The big selector can be called with the Shift + I shortcut on canvas.

 Circles, rectangles, paths, Krita allows you to draw these easily.

 These tools allow you to quickly paint a mirrored image, mandala or tiled texture in no time.
 Useful for backgrounds and abstract vignettes.